miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 You can [download zipped OmegaT's website top page](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/files/omt_website.zip) from the tutorial site in the case you cannot find a way to download, for example you use MS Edge browser, or just for your convenience.
-If you donwlod the zip file, save it in temporary directory, and then extract all files into ***/source*** directory with keeping directory structure.
+If you download the zip file, save it in temporary directory, and then extract all files into ***/source*** directory with keeping directory structure.

 Next, download the “legacy tmx file” which we have created for the training in various languages at: